DataDog/integrations-core/helm/README.md

 This check emits events when the `collect_events` option is set to `true`.
 The default is `false`.

 When the option is enabled, the check emits events when:
-- A new release has been deployed.
+- A new release is deployed.
-- A release has been deleted.
+- A release is deleted.
-- A release has been upgraded (new revision).
+- A release is upgraded (new revision).
-- There's a status change (from "deployed" to "superseded"), etc.
+- There's a status change, for example from deployed to superseded.

 ### Service Checks